flatsec/flatsec.github.io/_posts/2014-10-27-charlie-miller-five-line-fuzzer.md

 Basically we're randomly corrupting a file.
 That file is fed to an application, and if the application crashes maybe there is a vulnerability/exploit.

-If we hop into my favorite python appplication ipython, we can mess around with this as well.
+If we hop into my favorite Python appplication ipython, we can mess around with this as well.

 ```bash
 In [33]: import random